 - canned vegetables and meats

 - marinades and sauces

 Eating a diet high in saturated fat also increases the risk of hypertension.
-According to the American Heart Association (AHA), saturated fat increases the amount of low-density lipoprotein (LDL), or “bad,” cholesterol in the blood.
+According to the

 High levels of LDL cholesterol lead to a buildup of fatty deposits called plaques in the arteries.